 A reputable clinic will be upfront about the fact that stem cell therapy for arthritis is still considered experimental.
 They should be willing to have an open conversation about the potential downsides and what is still unknown.
 Be wary of any provider who presents the treatment as a guaranteed cure.
 One of the most critical distinctions to understand is whether the treatment uses your own cells or cells from a donor.
 Using a patient's own adult stem cells can help avoid serious risks like immune rejection or other complications.
 You deserve to have all the facts—the good and the bad—so you can weigh the potential benefits against the known risks.

-Spotting Misleading Marketing Claims
+How to Spot Misleading Marketing Claims

 If it sounds too good to be true, it probably is.
 Because these treatments are often paid for out-of-pocket and can be very expensive, some clinics resort to aggressive or misleading marketing claims to attract patients.
 Watch out for websites that feature dramatic testimonials but offer little to no scientific evidence.
 Be skeptical of claims of "curing" arthritis or promises of a completely pain-free life.
 A responsible provider will set realistic expectations and focus on improvements in function and quality of life, not on miracle cures.
 Do your own research beyond the clinic's website and brochures to get a more balanced view.